+Wrap Program-Conflict of Interest.
 MFA provide services on a wrap fee basis as a wrap program sponsor.
 Under MFA's wrap program, the client generally receives investment advisory services, the execution of securities brokerage transactions, custody and reporting services for a single specified fee.
 Participation in a wrap program may cost the client more or less than purchasing such services separately.
 The terms and conditions of a wrap program engagement are more fully discussed in MFA's Wrap Fee Program Brochure.
 Conflict of Interest.
 Because wrap program transaction fees and/or commissions are being paid by MFA to the account custodian/broker-dealer, MFA could have an economic incentive to maximize its compensation by seeking to minimize the number of trades in the client's account.
+See separate Wrap Fee Program Brochure.
 MFA's Chief Compliance Officer, Sarah D'Amico, remains available to address any questions that a client or prospective client may have regarding a wrap fee arrangement and the corresponding conflict of interest.